lehmasve/LocalPredictability/README.md

 Due to licensing constraints, we are unable to freely upload the data to this platform.

-* For our application on forecasting daily aggregate stock returns, we use time series collected from the [CRSP](https://www.crsp.org) and [Datastream](http://www.lseg.com/en/data-analytics) databases, as well as newspaper articles from *The New York Times* and *The Washington Post*.
+* For our application on **forecasting daily aggregate stock returns**, we use time series collected from the [CRSP](https://www.crsp.org) and [Datastream](http://www.lseg.com/en/data-analytics) databases, as well as newspaper articles from *The New York Times* and *The Washington Post*.
 The text data were collected using the online tool [NexisUni](https://www.lexisnexis.com/en-int/products/nexis-uni).
-* For our application on forecasting quarterly inflation, we use the dataset (and forecasts) compiled by [Koop and Korobilis (2023)](https://sites.google.com/site/dimitriskorobilis/matlab/vbdvs).
+* For our application on **forecasting quarterly inflation**, we use the dataset (and forecasts) compiled by [Koop and Korobilis (2023)](https://sites.google.com/site/dimitriskorobilis/matlab/vbdvs).
+* Please see the paper for a detailed information about the specific data (sources) used in the research

 ## Notes